idanb11/d3-angular/Readme.md

 # About

 This is a show case of D3.js and angularJS.
-Shows Pie chart and Bars chart.
+Shows Pie chart Bars chart and Lines chart.

+Uses Gulp for building and serving

 ## Installation